MagicTendo/MagicTendo/README.md

-## 👋(OwO) Hiiiii~~ !
+## 👋🫠 Hiiiii~~ !

-- MagicTendo was my previous username
+- MagicTendo was my previous username, and I don't want to create a new account to update it
-- I'm not very active on Github
+- I'm not very active on Github and I'm very bad using it
-- I know how to code in HTML, CSS, JavaScript, and a bit of Python and C# !
+- I know how to code in HTML, CSS, JavaScript (Node.js included), and a bit of Python, Java, C, C# and Lua !
+- I'm VERY disorganised (send help)

 ## 🍙 Main projects

-- My main one is [Yunranohi](https://yunranohi.rf.gd), a website with games I made !
+- My main one is [Yunayunori](https://yunranohi.rf.gd), a fictionnal universe I'm creating and which website only has (not very good) games for now (currently in rework) !
-- I have another website named [BakaTaida.rf.gd](https://bakataida.rf.gd/) with every projects on it
-- I also have a Discord bot, [Tokinotsuki](https://tokinotsuki.rf.gd) !
-But it is pretty buggy...
+- I also have a Discord bot, [Tokinotsuki](https://tokinotsuki.rf.gd) which got an update recently !
-- I also made some APIs and there are available in my [Github Pages](https://magictendo.github.io/GithubPages/) !
+- And I have a personnal website named [BakaTaida.rf.gd](https://bakataida.rf.gd/) showing off my projects !

 ## 🍡 Side projects

-- I have another website but for YTPMVs, called [YTPMV.rf.gd](https://ytpmv.rf.gd), you can download my own assets that I use !
+- I have another website but for YTPMVs, called [YTPMV.rf.gd](https://ytpmv.rf.gd) in which you can download source packs of popular sources (needs an update).
-- And I have a last website, the  [Baka Wiki](https://baka-wiki.rf.gd), which is a French encyclopedia of the lore of Yunranohi !
+- And I have a last website, the [Baka Wiki](https://baka-wiki.rf.gd), which is a French encyclopedia of the lore of Yunayunori (deprecated and also needs an update) !
-- I also put my unfinished projects on [Prototypes](https://bakataida.rf.gd/prototypes.html)
+- I also made some APIs and there are available in my [Github Pages](https://magictendo.github.io/api/) !
-- Finally, I have created three fonts, [Yunranofont](https://bakataida.rf.gd/download/yunranofont.ttf), [Arckotalani](https://bakataida.rf.gd/download/arckotalani.ttf) and [BakaTaida's Writting](https://bakataida.rf.gd/download/bakataida-s-writting.ttf), as well as some [custom cursors](https://bakataida.rf.gd/download/yunranohi-cursors.zip) for Windows in the theme of Yunranohi !

-### I have made a lot more, but these are my main projects and side projects ;3

 [![BakaTaida's Logo](https://raw.githubusercontent.com/MagicTendo/HTTPS-IMG/main/BakaTaida.png)](http://bakataida.rf.gd)